tbal999/n2n-encryption/README.md

 # n2n-encryption
-It's a randomly generated key encryption tool in go
+It's a randomly generated 1 key to 1 byte encryption tool in go

 It's best used on small strings - because the key will be as long as the string.
 For example, on a 30kb file the key will be 166kb and the encrypted file will be over 1GB in size.